Modern JavaScript: variable declaration

 testConstObject.a = "Something else"; // no exception will be throw

-To create an immutable object we can use Object.freeze()
+To create an immutable object we can use Object.freeze(), but even

 in this case JavaScript does not provide a real immutable object: only the first level of the object is immutable, but all the others level can be changed through